prosus-pay/prosuspay-php/README.md

 ## FAQ
 ### Where to get the API key from?
-The API keys for Greenfield API are *not* on the store level "Access Tokens" anymore.
+The API keys for API are *not* on the store level "Access Tokens" anymore.
 You need to go to your account profile: "My Settings" (user profile icon) -> "API Keys" instead.
 You can even redirect the users to generate the API keys there.

 ## Contribute
 We run static analyzer [Psalm](https://psalm.dev/) and [PHP-CS-fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) for codestyle when you open a pull-request.
 Please check if there are any errors and fix them accordingly.